Nashon-Nsemwa/QrAttend/README.md

 ### Notifications
 - Firebase Cloud Messaging is used
-- Notifications are sent to user devices (e.g., class reminders)
+- Notifications are sent to user devices (e.g., schedule updates)
 - Migration from `sendMulticast` to `sendEachForMulticast` (as per Firebase recommendation)

 ---